 1-Stop has developed a simple model to encourage hauliers to improve their behaviours following the implementation the VBS across the world.
 A carefully considered charge structure when introduced will allow the terminal operator to control activity levels and will cover the cost of laying on additional resource to cover periods of high demand.
 Ultimately, the terminal operator can determine exactly how VBS is to be used and will determine the level of any charges to be introduced.

 Did you know that busy, stretched container terminals working with 1-Stop’s VBS, as a result of a successful VBS implementation, are now operating at close to 50% density?

 A key feature of the 1-Stop VBS is that our solution is constantly being improved upon once implemented.
 1-Stop offers system enhancements free of charge on a minimum of 6 occasions per calendar year and so our valued customers acquire an industry leading solution that evolves and grows with their business.

 Simply put, what our customers purchase from us today is improved upon tomorrow and thereafter – for the benefit of all port users.

 1-Stop’s VBS is the most sophisticated and flexible vehicle booking system available on the market today and it is just one solution from our suite of integrated products and tailor-made solutions developed to maximise operating efficiency throughout the supply chain.

-Why not join 37 ports and terminals that are already enjoying reduced congestion, improved productivity and increased bottom-lines by working with 1-Stop?
+Why not join 31 facilities that are already enjoying reduced congestion, improved productivity and increased bottom-lines by working with 1-Stop?